 Please answer the following questions on the separate answer sheet:

 A-5: How often does the traffic map update?
+(Hint: the "Map Refresh Rate" on the left of the webpage)

 A-6: How do the different colors congestion levels indicate in the Traffic Congestion layer?
 (Hint: the speed)